kjgilder/taketwo_test_simulations/README.md

 * Larger Space Gap

 # multi folder:
+Note: we used the Test Manager in MatLab and a variable block to run these different scenarios on all modes
 ### `constant_leader_sim.slx`:
 We adjusted the a0, v0, and x0 constants for both leader and ego to test different scenarios (including leader stationary)